projectriff/projectriff.io/website/blog/2019-08-21-announcing-riff-0-4-0.md

 #### container builds

-A riff Container resource is a build-less build.
-It exists to resolve an existing container image providing the same interface for other resources to consume as Application and Function.
-The image is resolved to a digest and checked for an updated image every 5 minutes.
+A riff Container resource is a way to bring your own builds to riff.
+It resolves to an existing container image to a digest providing the same interface as Application and Function.

 ### runtimes

 Runtimes deploy built containers in different ways.
-By offering users a choice of Runtimes, we hope to make the platform more extensible and support a variety of workloads including long-running applications, stream processors, and finite jobs.
+By offering users a choice of Runtimes, we plan to make the platform more extensible and support a variety of workloads including long-running applications, stream processors, and finite jobs.
 This release includes two runtimes, Core and Knative,and Streaming is under development.

 #### Core runtime

-The Core runtime is a streamlined runtime that allows operators to provide their own scalers, observability and ingress.
-For each Deployer, the runtime creates a Kubernetes Deployment and a Service that targets the deployment.
+The Core runtime is a thin layer creating a Kubernetes Deployment and a Service that targets the deployment.
 The deployment is automatically updated for new build images creating a new replicaset based on the rollout strategy.

 The workload is accessible from within the cluster by default, but must be explicitly exposed externally.
 A single replica is run by default, but the deployment can be targeted by a HorizontalPodAutoscaler or any other scaler that supports the `/scale` subresource on deployment.
+Custom scalers, observability and ingress can be provided for Deployers as none are provided by default.

 See the [Core runtime](/docs/v0.4/runtimes/core) docs for details.